khadija-mahdi/khadija-mahdi/README.md

 # Hi there, I'm Khadija Mahdi 👋🏻

-    - 🖥 I'm a Computer Science Student at 1337 School !!
+    - 🖥️ I'm a Computer Science student at 1337 School, passionate about technology and innovation.

-    - 🎯 I'm passionate about building elegant solutions to complex problems, and I love learning new things.
+    - 🎯 I love building elegant, efficient solutions to complex problems — and I'm always eager to learn something new.
+    - 🔐 Currently exploring the world of **Cybersecurity** — securing systems, one vulnerability at a time.

-    - 🧸 Breathing since 2003
+    - 👶 Breathing since 2003, and coding for a good chunk of that time.

-    - 👨‍💻 You can access all my open-source projects here on GitHub
+    - 👨‍💻 Check out my open-source projects right here on GitHub!

 ---